PrinceNiyonshuti/movie-app/README.md

 ## Problems

+- use context api on Authentication [Fixed]
-- use context api
+- use context api on other functions
-- Making Protected Routes
+- Making Protected Routes [Fixed]
 - use state without default data [Fixed]

 ## Findings